mgseok/DLDO-survey/README.md

 # Digital Low-Dropout Voltage Regulator (DLDO) Survey

 The CSV file contains the digital low-dropout voltage regulators (DLDO) published in 2010--2020.
 It contains the reported and estimated parameters and metrics of each regulator.
-The paramete/metric definition can be found below.
+The paramete/metric definition can be found in the table below.

 For use in publications and presentations please cite this data collection as follows:
 M. Seok, Z. Wang, S. J. Kim, "Digital Low-Dropout Voltage Regulator (DLDO) Survey," [Online].
 Available: https://github.com/mgseok/DLDO-survey